-Various treatments can be used in more serious illnesses.
-None of them treat the infection itself, but rather treat the symptoms and prevent complications.
+Various treatments can be used in more severe illnesses.
+None of them treat the infection itself but rather treat the symptoms and prevent complications.

 These may include:

-Hydration – Babies, especially very young ones, can become dehydrated very easily.
-At home, you should continue breast or bottle feeding, but may need to be given in small amounts frequently.
+Hydration – Babies, especially very young ones, can quickly become dehydrated.
+It would help if you continued breast or bottle feeding at home but may need to be given in small amounts frequently.

-If a baby is unable to drink, they may need to go to the hospital for an IV (intravenous hydration) or feeding tube.
+If a baby cannot drink, they may need to go to the hospital for an IV (intravenous hydration) or feeding tube.
 Hydration can also be recommended in adults.

-Oxygen: the hypoxemia (low oxygen levels) is one of the typical symptoms associated with RSV bronchiolitis.
+Oxygen: hypoxemia (low oxygen levels) is one of the typical symptoms associated with RSV bronchiolitis.